Zinggi/elm-2d-game/documentation.md

 unless you want to write your own vertex or fragment shader and a shader from here already provides one half.

-Or if you're using WebGL directely.
+Or if you're using WebGL directly.

 ## Vertex shaders
 ```elm